eggpi/citationhunt/scripts/README.md

 ```

 At the end of this step, a pickled dictionary of statistics will be dumped to a
-file named stats.pkl at the end of the execution.
+file named `stats.pkl`.
 It can be safely removed.

 The final step is to pick which categories will get to be displayed in
 CitationHunt, thus filling up the `articles_categories` table in the database.